Nicolae Osmochescu: Independent Moldova

-Nicolae Osmochescu was born on November 12, 1944.
-He was educated at the Moldova State University in the Department of International Law and the Law of Foreign Economic Relations.
+Osmochescu was head of the working group which drafted the Constitution of the Republic of Moldova.

 He obtained a PhD in Law while serving as the First Deputy Foreign Minister of Moldova in the First and Second Ciubuc Cabinets.
+He was Prime-Deputy Minister for the Exterior in 1990–1992 and 1994–1995.
+In 1993–1994 he worked as counselor to the President of Moldova.
+On 22 February 1995, Osmochescu was designated judge of the Constitutional Court, a position he resigned on 25 September 1998.

 In the early 21st century, Osmochescu served as Moldova's Ambassador in Tashkent, Bishkek and Dushanbe.
 He is a former Judge of the Constitutional Court of Moldova.